 Create with Comfort in Mind

 One of our favorite things about this style is that, while it incorporates elements of formality, it's never overly fussy.
-Soft, upholstered pieces mingle with straight-back wooden chairs; antique furniture is simple in style and meant to be used; elaborate wall trims are highlighted, but not held in an overly precious regard.
+Soft, upholstered pieces mingle with straight-back wooden chairs; antique furniture is simple in style and meant to be used; elaborate wall trims are highlighted, but not held in overly precious regard.
 Design your French country abode with comfort in mind, thinking about soft-to-touch textiles and hard-wearing finishes that will only get better with age.
 (Remember—a few spots of chipped paint only add to the overall appeal.)